karthik0010/Assuredoc/Self Healing.md

 ![Self Healing](images/scr5.png)

-Assume that now that locator value has been changed.
+Assume that now that locator value has been changed , like changed to id="hotel2".

 ![Self Healing](images/scr6.png)